Local device export

 Printer

 This feature makes it possible to export a local printer to make it available from the ThinLinc session.
-When enabled, the client will setup a secure tunnel for printer jobs.
+When enabled, the client will set up a secure tunnel for printer jobs.
 The client will also activate a small built-in print server that listens for printer jobs on this tunnel.

 When you print to the special printer queue thinlocal in your ThinLinc session, then the job will be sent through this tunnel and then printed on the client machine.
 On Linux platforms, the print job will always be sent to the default printer.
 On Windows and macOS, it is possible to select whether the print job should be sent to the default printer or if the printer selection dialog should be used every print.
 Note that device dependent print jobs will always go to the default printer.